I wanted to provide an overview of the inReach SE manufactured by Delorme which I recently got, specifically from a trail running perspective.

 I’m heading off to Nepal next week to trek and hopefully do a bit of running on the Annapurna Circuit, so I’m definitely looking forward to putting the device to the test there.
 It’ll also be nice to be able to send and receive text messages with our families on Christmas Day from the Himalayas.

-Get an exclusive discount on monthly service with this mail-in rebate, and watch this video review from my YouTube Channel to see the device in action:
+Watch this video review from my YouTube Channel to see the device in action:

 Be sure to check back and I’ll post an update later in the year on how the inReach SE has been working out, along with a trip report from Nepal!